-Risk control functions, including Group Risk Division ("GRD"), Group Compliance Division ("GCD") and Financial Control Division ("FCD"), are involved in the process of design and implementation of the RP.
+Group Risk, Group Compliance, Financial Control and Group Legal functions are involved in the process of design and implementation of the RP.
 They will play a continuing role in the operation of the remuneration system in relation to matters such as risk measures and risk judgements.
 They will also be consulted by the NRC, where appropriate and independent of business divisions, on their view and advice as to how compensation relates to risk at various levels within the Bank or specific business division, including the proper alignment of risk and reward, and the time horizon on risk and performance measurement, changes in the risk profile of the Bank in general, or of a particular business division or major business strategy, and the considerations as regards remuneration to properly align with risks taken, with the need to balance the time horizon for longer term business performance and risk realisation.

-FCD together with HRD and GRD are responsible for the proper disclosure of the Bank's remuneration system and practices, and specific features relating to actual remuneration to comply with the HKMA remuneration guideline.
+Financial Control Division is responsible for the proper disclosure according to the requirements of the Banking (Disclosure) Rule (BDR) while Human Resources Division ("HRD") is responsible for the proper disclosure of the Bank's remuneration system and practices, and specific features relating to actual remuneration to comply with the HKMA remuneration guideline as well as the requirements on Remuneration of the BDR.
 Most of the heads of risk control functions have a functional reporting line to relevant board-level committees chaired by independent non-executive directors.
 All risk control functions specified above have direct and independent access to the NRC on matters relating to the Bank's remuneration system and practices.
-In addition, both GRD and GCD have direct access to the Bank's board-level Risk Management and Compliance Committee ("RMCC").
+In addition, both Group Risk Division ("GRD") and Group Compliance Division have direct access to the Bank's board-level Risk Management and Compliance Committee ("RMCC").